MicrosoftDocs/azure-docs/articles/marketplace/categories.md

 # Categories and subcategories in the commercial marketplace

-Categories and subcategories are mapped to one or both of the [online stores](overview.md#commercial-marketplace-online-stores) based on the solution type.
+Categories and subcategories are mapped to one or both of the [commercial marketplace online stores](overview.md#commercial-marketplace-online-stores) based on the solution type.
 When you create a commercial marketplace offer in Partner Center, it may be listed on either or both online stores based on the offer type, categories, and other options you select.
 In the rare case that the offer is relevant to the users of both online stores, it can appear in both.

 Select the categories and subcategories that best align with your solution.
 Assigning the categories and subcategories that are appropriate for your offer will help customers find your offer in the commercial marketplace.